SRv6

 SRv6 locator sharing capabilities

 The SRv6 locator provides SIDs values to multiple routing services, via the SID manager, which is responsible of allocating unused SIDs to the routing services.
+The sharing capabilities of the SID manager allow to define optional mode attributes for each SRv6 locator.

-The sharing capabilities of the SID manager allow to define an optional uncompressed-mode attribute for each SRv6 locator.
-It brings improved interworking with other SRv6 network equipment and a flexible SID allocation method: the SIDs allocation scheme is different; the SID function space is split in two pools of SIDs to avoid SID conflicts between routing services that request explicit SIDs, and other routing services that request dynamically allocated SIDs.
+The mode-uncompressed-f4024 attribute brings improved interworking with other SRv6 network equipment and a flexible SID allocation method: the SIDs allocation scheme is different; the SID function space is split in two pools of SIDs to avoid SID conflicts between routing services that request explicit SIDs, and other routing services that request dynamically allocated SIDs.

-To use the uncompressed-mode attribute, the user must ensure that the locator settings are set appropriately.
+To use the mode-uncompressed-f4024 attribute, the user must ensure that the locator settings are set appropriately.
 This option mandates that the locator prefix length is 64 bits, the block-id length is 40 bits, the node-id length is 24 bits, and the function-length is 16 bits.

-The below configuration specifies a /64 prefix length locator that has the uncompressed-mode command.
+The below configuration specifies a /64 prefix length locator that has the mode-uncompressed-f4024 command.
 Both IS-IS and BGP services are used.
 In the configuration example the BGP service is using a manual SID allocation.
 When the SID function length equals 16 bits and manual BGP IPv6 SID is specified, the index value must be selected from [0xFF00, 0xFFFF] explicit SID range (equivalent decimal range is [65280, 65535]).

 vsr running config# / vrf main l3vrf green table-id 10